-Crawford County Memorial Hospital utilizes a state-of-the-art digital mammography system.
-The system is among the most advanced screening tools available to identify cancers of the breast area early when they are most treatable.
-Furthermore, the digital system at CCMH uses a tungsten x-ray tube.
-This material has been proven to reduce the amount of radiation needed to get diagnostic images.
+Crawford County Memorial Hospital utilizes a 3D mammography system that is also capable of producing high resolution 2D images.
+The system is among the safest and most advanced screening tools available to identify cancers of the breast area early when they are most treatable.
+This 3D mammography system at CCMH uses the lowest amounts of radiation needed to get high resolution diagnostic images.

 In 2D digital mammography, X-ray beams are captured on a specially designed digital camera and a computer to produce an image.
 Unlike film-based mammography, digital mammograms produce images that appear on the technologist's monitor in a matter of seconds.
 The images are then sent electronically to the radiologist to review.